pottendo/vice-mapper/README.md

 Use drag&drop to move tiles around. <br>
 Use SPACE+mousemove within the map to pan around the map.
 Use right mouse button to show popup menu on tiles.
+A debug log is collected and saved at exit in file vice-mapper.log (Backup file vice-mapper.log~).

 A map is stored in one directory using a standard filename convention for each placed (and even unplaced) tiles.